-Method 1:

-Using the 4/6 surround audio output of the back panel only
+Method 1: 2/4/6 Channel audio output on back panel only.

 After installing the audio drivers, you can attach the speakers for 2-/4-/6- channel audio output.
 Please connect the speakers to the LINE OUT connectors.
 Different connector configurations for 2-/4-/6-channel options are listed below: